HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 being implemented in the next release of Accelerate, a Haskell library for data-parallel execution on GPGPUs.

-_Compiling APL for data-parallel execution through a typed intermediate language (Martin Dybdal)_
+_Compiling APL for Data-parallel Execution through a Typed Intermediate Language (Martin Dybdal)_

 We present a compiler for a subset of the classical array programming language APL.
 The compiler translates APL programs into a typed array